 Most books for academic subjects are provided by the school.
 You may be asked in some subjects to buy your own booklets of past exam papers.
 A hymn book ("CH3" - the small red book) is required for Assembly in the Senior School, and you should have your own English dictionary, such as the Heinemann or the Little Oxford, for personal reference.
 Pupils in Form II will be supplied with the relevant Foreign Language dictionary which will be charged to accounts if pupils cannot supply their own copies of the required publication.
 A similar arrangement will apply for pupils who start a new language later on in their school career.
 You should also have a calculator.
-Advice will be given by language later on in their school career.
-You should also have a calculator.
 Advice will be given by the Maths department, and all pupils will have the chance to buy suitable models.

 Senior pupils currently buy their own paper and jotters.
-The hymn books can be purchased from the School Office; currently only second hand copies are available; these cost £3.00, and the proceeds are donated to charity.
 You will be issued with a Dollar Academy organiser / prep diary (although you may bring in a suitable alternative.)
 The Sorting Office shop in Dollar offers a wide range of stationery, including Dollar Academy branded jotters, atlases, dictionaries and other necessities.